xwdsh1446546640/my-academic-website/content/en/home/publications.md

 {{% /callout %}}

 {{% callout note %}}
-Other 4 papers are under review:
+Other several papers are under review:
 <br/> **1**.
 Deep Learning based Single Sample Face Recognition: A Survey
 <br/> **2**.
 MEP-3M: A Large-scale Multi-modal E-Commerce Product Dataset
 <br/> **3**.
 A Review of Driver Fatigue Detection and Its Advances on the Use of RGB-D Camera and Deep Learning
-<br/> **4**.
-Born Again Networks under Self-supervised Label Augmentation for Few-shot Classification
 {{% /callout %}}